Severson-Group/eMach/docs/source/getting_started/tutorials/analytical_machine_opt_tutorial/index.rst

 Conclusion
 ----------

-You have successfully completed this tutorial which demonstrate the full functionality of the ``mach_eval`` module and shows of the evaluation process can be coupled with the optimization framework of ``mach_opt``.
-You should now be ready to define your own optimizations using ``eMach``.
+You have successfully completed this tutorial to demonstrate the full functionality of the ``mach_eval`` module and its connection to the optimization framework of ``mach_opt``.
+You are now ready to create your own optimization workflows using ``eMach``.